datacarpentry/R-ecology-lesson/motivation.md

 ## R code is great for reproducibility

-Reproducibility is that someone else (including your future self) can obtain the same results from the same dataset when using the same analysis.
+Reproducibility is when someone else (including your future self) can obtain the same results from the same dataset when using the same analysis.

 R integrates with other tools to generate manuscripts from your code.
 If you collect more data, or fix a mistake in your dataset, the figures and the statistical tests in your manuscript are updated automatically.

-An increasing number of journals and granting agencies requires analyses to be reproducible, knowing R will give you an edge with these requirements.
+An increasing number of journals and funding agencies require analyses to be reproducible, knowing R will give you an edge with these requirements.